Resistance and Alternatives: A Mini Conference from the Centre for the Study of Korea

 ABOUT THE EVENT

-This mini conference is organized as a way of imagining and practicing resistance and alternatives to “conventional” Korean Studies, which have often disengaged with decolonial, transnational, feminist, and queer perspectives.
-We would like to bring together scholars who have expanded the epistemological horizons of the ways of studying “Korea” beyond its geographical designation by making the silenced voices audible, the unexplored insights visible, and discrete locations of resistance connected.
-We would like to generate radical, yet constructive, conversations about scholarly practice of undoing hegemonic knowledge and towards methodological alternatives for critical knowledge praxis here and now.
+This mini conference was organized as a way of imagining and practicing resistance and alternatives to “conventional” Korean Studies, which have often disengaged with decolonial, transnational, feminist, and queer perspectives.
+We brought together scholars who have expanded the epistemological horizons of the ways of studying “Korea” beyond its geographical designation by making the silenced voices audible, the unexplored insights visible, and discrete locations of resistance connected.
+We generated radical, yet constructive, conversations about scholarly practice of undoing hegemonic knowledge and towards methodological alternatives for critical knowledge praxis here and now.

 ABOUT THE PRESENTATIONS